-The Japanese-American artist and designer Isamu Noguchi started designing light sculptures in 1951, and he named these Araki, which means ‘light’ in Japanese.
-Noguchi was intent on creating works that served practical and social purposes.
-On a trip to Japan, he visited Gifu - a city known for their exhibitions of lanterns and paper parasols—and this is when he drew the first sketches for the Akari light sculptures.
-In the years that followed, he created more than 100 models, comprising pendants, floor, table, and ceiling lamps ranging 24 to 290 cm.
+In 1951, the Japanese-American artist and designer began designing light sculptures that were named 'Araki', which means "light" in Japanese.
+Noguchi emphasized that his art should have both practical and social functions.
+On a trip to Japan, he visited Gifu - a city known for the manufacture of lanterns and paper umbrellas - where he drew the first sketches for the Akari light sculptures.
+Within the following years, he created more than 100 models of pendant, table, floor and ceiling lamps in sizes from 24 to 290 centimeters.

 Ever since Isamu Noguchi

-first designed the Akari Light sculpture, these have been made by hand at the Ozeki workshop in Gifu, Japan.
-It takes around six hours to manufacture one lamp, and it's all done by the best Japanese artisans out there.
-The crossed bamboo branches are assembled to create a template for the lamp, then the paper is carefully glued onto this wooden frame.
-One piece at a time, so it’s perfect.
-Once the glue has dried, the frame is removed, and the lampshade can be folded and shipped in flat boxes.
+first designed the Akari Light Sculptures, they have been handmade at the Ozeki workshop in Gifu, Japan.
+It takes about 6 hours to produce one lamp and it's all done by the best Japanese craftsmen in the business.
+The transverse bamboo poles are stretched into molds that determine the shape of the lamp.
+Then the paper is carefully glued to the wooden skeleton - one piece at a time to ensure a perfect fit.
+Once the glue has dried, the mold is removed and the shade can now be folded and shipped or stored in flat boxes.

 Japanese-American artist and designer Isamu Noguchi began designing light sculptures in 1951.
 He created more than 100 handmade Shoji paper models that included table lamps, floor lamps and floor lamps.
 The series was named 'Araki', which means 'light' in Japanese.
 Today, the entire range consists of more than 40 different lights that combine Japanese and Scandinavian design with a timeless and minimalist expression.